 T.I.
-Addresses Rumors There’s STILL Static Between Him And Daughter Deyjah…But Is Zonnique Pregnant?
+Addressed Rumors There’s STILL Static Between Him And Daughter Deyjah…But Is Zonnique Pregnant?

 T.I.
 Shuts Down Rumors Deyjah Is Upset, But Is Zonnique Pregnant?

 T.I.
-Addresses Rumors There’s STILL Static Between Him And Daughter Deyjah…But Is Zonnique Pregnant?
+Addressed Rumors There’s STILL Static Between Him And Daughter Deyjah…But Is Zonnique Pregnant?

-T.I. is addressing rumors there’s still static between him and his teen daughter Dejayh Harris, meanwhile, the internet thinks his oldest daughter Zonnique may be pregnant by her rapper boyfriend.
+T.I. is addressing rumors there’s still static between him and his teen daughter Deyjah Harris, meanwhile, the internet thinks his oldest daughter Zonnique may be pregnant by her rapper boyfriend.

 Deyjah Harris made headlines yesterday after a post by The Shade Room went up insinuating her tweets were “cryptic” and possibly geared towards her father.
 The idea wasn’t too farfetched since Deyjah’s tweets seemed to address parents in general.